hacdias/fintracts/parser/SPECIFICATION.md

 #### Properties

-- *Notational* *Principal Amount:* the principal over which the interest amount is calculated.
+- *Notational Amount:* the principal over which the interest amount is calculated.
 In these types of agreements, the principal is never exchanged, only the interest.
 - *Effective Date*: the date the agreement starts.
 - *Maturity Date*: the date of the end of the agreement.
 - For **both** types of rates:
     - *Payer*: who will pay that interest rate.
     - *Payment Dates*: the dates in which the payer pays out the interest rate over the principal amount.
 - For **fixed** rate **only**:
-    - *Interest rate*: the agreed fixed interest rate.
+    - *Interest Rate*: the agreed fixed interest rate.
 - For **floating** rate **only**:
-    - *Initial rate for calculation period:* the interest rate used during the initial calculations period.
+    - *Initial Interest Rate:* the interest rate used during the initial calculations period.
-    - *Interest rate option*: the derivative that tracks the exchange rate over time (e.g. `usd-libor-bba`).
+    - *Interest Rate Option*: the derivative that tracks the exchange rate over time (e.g. `usd-libor-bba`).

 #### Format